Thread and task architecture guide

 The SQL Server Database Engine will always try to assign schedulers from the same NUMA node for task execution, and assign them sequentially (in round-robin fashion) if schedulers are available.
 However, the worker thread assigned to the parent task may be placed in a different NUMA node from other tasks.

-A worker thread can only remain active in the scheduler for the duration of its quantum (4 ms) and must yield its scheduler after that quantum has elapsed, so that a worker thread assigned to another task may become active.
-When a worker's quantum expires and is no longer active, the respective task is placed in a FIFO queue in a RUNNABLE state, until it moves to a RUNNING state again, assuming the task won't require access to resources that are not available at the moment, such as a latch or lock, in which case the task would be placed in a SUSPENDED state instead of RUNNABLE, until such time those resources are available.
+A worker thread can only remain active in the scheduler during its quantum (4 ms) and must yield its scheduler after that quantum has elapsed, so that a worker thread assigned to another task may become active.
+When a worker's quantum expires and is no longer active, the respective task is placed in a FIFO queue in a RUNNABLE state, until it moves to a RUNNING state again, assuming the task doesn't require access to resources that aren't available at the moment, such as a latch or lock, in which case the task would be placed in a SUSPENDED state instead of RUNNABLE, until such time those resources are available.

 For the output of the DMV seen above, all active tasks are in SUSPENDED state.
 More detail on waiting tasks is available by querying the sys.dm_os_waiting_tasks DMV.

-In summary, a parallel request will spawn multiple tasks.
+In summary, a parallel request spawns multiple tasks.
 Each task must be assigned to a single worker thread.
 Each worker thread must be assigned to a single scheduler.
-Therefore, the number of schedulers in use cannot exceed the number of parallel tasks per branch, which is set by the MaxDOP configuration or query hint.
-The coordinating thread does not contribute to the MaxDOP limit.
+Therefore, the number of schedulers in use can't exceed the number of parallel tasks per branch, which is set by the MaxDOP configuration or query hint.
+The coordinating thread doesn't contribute to the MaxDOP limit.